nthery/localgit/README.md

 branches (`git rebase -i`, `git diff`...).

-Before pulling new changes from the other SCM into your working copy, you must switch back the the master branch first.
+Before pulling new changes from the other SCM into your working copy, you must switch back the the main branch first.

-    $ git checkout master
+    $ git checkout main
     $ ... pull update from other SCM ...

-After pulling from other SCM, report pulled changes into the master branch (ignoring files absent from local git):
+After pulling from other SCM, report pulled changes into the main branch (ignoring files absent from local git):

     $ lg sync